SanyogDeshmukh/Docker/Building_docker_ce.md

 The instructions provided below specify the steps to build [Docker](https://www.docker.com/) version 28.1.0 on Linux on IBM Z for following distributions:

 * RHEL (8.8, 8.10, 9.2, 9.4, 9.5)
-* SLES 15 SP6
-* Ubuntu 22.04

-Additionally, binaries are available to install from [here](https://support.hyland.com/r/Alfresco/Alfresco-Content-Services-Community-Edition/25.1/Alfresco-Content-Services-Community-Edition/Documentation-Notice) if not using a containerized environment.
-To use these binaries, different Java flavors can be installed on mentioned distributions.
-Instructions for installing the binaries can be found [here](https://support.hyland.com/r/Alfresco/Alfresco-Content-Services-Community-Edition/25.1/Alfresco-Content-Services-Community-Edition/Install/Install-with-zip).

 _**General Notes:**_